jawnyawns/composure/README.md

 - ff glitch, left align with pseudo elements
 - height of cursor in text area changes when return is hit
 - when holding enter with text above and below
+- safari scrolling menu is glitchy
-- safari fullscreen disable typing
+- safari wanring before reloading doesnt work

 ## To Test